 At Key Stage 3 students study a broad range of historical events and develop a variety of historical skills.
-During your time in history you will study history in mixed ability groups with 3 lessons per fortnight.
-Students study the history of Britain and the wider world from 1066 and cover topics such as the Reformation, an evaluation of the British Empire, the abolition of slavery and World War II.
+During your time in history you will study the history of Britain and the wider world from 1066 and cover topics such as the Reformation, an evaluation of the British Empire, the abolition of slavery and World War II.
 Students are assessed against skills linked to progression to GCSE.